 You may withdraw your Offer at any time up until a determination is made on your application.

-Once an Offer in Settlement takes effect, neither party may reopen the matter except for falsification or concealment of assets or mutual mistake of material fact.
+Once an Offer takes effect, neither party may reopen the matter except for:

-For more detailed information regarding the laws, regulation and administrative procedures, please refer to the following references: M.G.L., Ch.62C, §.37A; and Administrative Procedure number 634.
+For more detailed information regarding the laws, regulation and administrative procedures, please refer to the following references: Massachusetts General Laws, Chapter 62C, §37A; and Administrative Procedure number 634.

 Please read the Guide to Offers in Settlement carefully and follow the instructions.